Enforcement with smart cameras

 How is a number plate checked?

-1. A smart camera records your number plate when you enter the low-emission zone.
+1. an intelligent camera records your number plate when you enter the low-emission zone.

 2. Ten days after your vehicle entered the low-emission zone, the number plates of that day are filtered automatically:

-- All double records are deleted (a maximum of one fine a day is issued per number plate).
+- All double records are deleted (a maximum of one daily fine is issued per number plate).

-- All vehicles with an approved paid permit or a LEZ day pass for the Ghent low-emission zone are recognised and filtered out.
+- All vehicles with an approved paid permit or a LEZ day pass for the Ghent low-emission zone are recognized and filtered out.

 3. All remaining number plates are forwarded to the Flemish authorities.
-These number plates are checked against the vehicle details held in the DIV database:
+These number plates are checked against the vehicle details held in the LEZ database which gets its info by DIVfromRDW and the registrations carried out in Antwerp and Ghent

 - All vehicles that meet the entry requirements for a low-emission zone are filtered out.